Schoenberg at St John's Smith Square

 During 60 years of music-making, Kensington Symphony Orchestra has built an enviable reputation as one of the UK’s most accomplished and adventurous non-professional orchestras.
 Established classics, neglected masterpieces and works by today’s leading composers are hallmarks of KSO’s repertoire, performed with a skill and panache that has garnered praise from all quarters.

-I hope you can join us as we begin our exciting 62nd season of concerts.
+I hope you can join us as we continue our exciting 62nd season of concerts.